-44.6.1 Understanding the Delete Business Unit/Company Program

-Your organization might have business units or companies that are obsolete because the structure of the organization has changed.
-Or you might have business units or companies from a test data environment that you no longer need.
+44.6.1 Understanding the Delete Business Unit/Company Program companies from a test data environment that you no longer need.
 The Delete Business Unit/Company program (R09925) deletes records for the business unit or company that is obsolete.
 You can delete records for a single business unit or for all of the business units within a single company.